LeonardoESousa/nemoview/Tutorial/Tutorial.md

  - \# of states: Number of states to be included in the absorption spectra.
 Usually absorption spectra include transitions to several final states.
 Here you may choose how many to account for in the plotting of the spectrum.
 A value of -1 signals that all available states should be used.

+ - Min.
+Y(%): Minimum intensities to be plotted.
+Adjusting this number prevents excessively long ranges in the x-axis of the plot, especially when using Wavelength.

  - Decompose Absorption: Checking this box will show, along with the total absorption spectrum, the individual spectra corresponding to each transition that make the total absorption spectrum.
-If checked, the Spectral Peaks tabvle will also display the peak position of each of these individual spectra.
+If checked, the Spectral Peaks table will also display the peak position of each of these individual spectra.

  - $\kappa^2$: The orientation factor used to compute Förster radii.
 A default value of 0.66 is used corresponding to the value for isotropic distribution of molecules.
 This factor may vary from 0 to 4.

  - Network: Displays a mapping between the solvent susceptibility of each conformation that makes an ensemble and their emission or absorption energy.
 The opaqueness of the lines is proportional to the contribution of that conformation to the total spectrum.
 If checked, besides the mapping, a table with the 5 conformations that contribute the most to the spectra is shown.
 Higher susceptibilities are associated with warmer colors.
 More details on solvent susceptibility can be found on the next section.

  - Max.
 Susc.: Maximum susceptibility in eV considered for coloring the network map.
 This is used to adjust the colormap of susceptibilities.
+Only useful when Network is selected.

  - Wavelength (nm): Changes the x axis of the spectrum plots from eV to nm.